mjordan/islandora_workbench_docs/docs/preparing_data.md

 └── metadata.csv
 ```

-The names of the image/PDF/video/etc. files can take any form you want since they are included in the `file` column of the CSV file.
+The names of the image/PDF/video/etc. files are included in the `file` column of the CSV file.
 Files of any extension are allowed.
+Islandora Workbench reads the CSV file and iterates throught it, performing the current task for each record.
+In this configuration, files other than the CSV and your media files are allowed in this directory (although for some configurations, your input directory should not contain any files that are not going to be ingested).

 This is Islandora Workbench's default configuration.
 If you do not specify an `input_dir` or an `input_csv`, as illustrated in this minimal configuration file: